 – Kathleen Hower, CEO and Co-founder, Global Links

 Building New Hope has purchased more than 150,000 pounds of organic coffee from the El Porvenir organic coffee cooperative in Nicaragua since 2002

-- El Porvenir farmers have replanted dozens of hectares of coffee
+- El Porvenir farmers have replanted dozens of hectares of organic shade-grown coffee

 - The community has built and staffed a primary school

-And meanwhile, Pittsburgh-area schools and church groups have raised funds for a wide-range of educational and community-building projects.
+And meanwhile, Pittsburgh-area schools and church groups have raised funds through our coffee fundraisers for a wide-range of educational and community-building projects.

 “We have made close to $20,000 in profits, half of which has stayed in our community helping local families to have food on their tables for the holidays.
 The other half has provided donations to BNH, The Nationality Rooms at the University of Pittsburgh, The American Cancer Society, The Functional Literacy Ministry of Haiti, Two High School scholarships to students in Nicaragua and a new computer to a rural school in Costa Rica delivered by our students.
 Over the years this experience has taught my students the value of serving others, the difficulty of living what we consider a normal daily life, and what fair trade means to the people who actually receive the fair trade price.
 Thank you Building New Hope!”

 – Jeff Poole, Middle School Spanish Teacher, Franklin Regional, Murrysville, PA